MPh-py/MPh/docs/demonstrations.md

 of these three strings.

-Occasionally when translating Java (or Matlab) code you find in the documentation — or a blog post, as the case was here —, you will have to amend code lines such as the one above.
+Occasionally when translating Java (or Matlab) code you find in the documentation, or a blog post as the case was here, or which Comsol generated from your model when you saved it as a Java/Matlab file, you will have to amend code lines such as the one above.
 But they are few and far between.
 The error messages you might receive should point you in the right direction and the [JPype documentation][jpype] would offer help on issues with type conversion.

 The advantage of using Python over Java is:
 * You don't really need to know Java.
 Just a little, to understand that